Sokeo Ros Co-Artistic Director/Director of Hip-Hop Program

 Sokeo was born in a Cambodian refugee camp in Thailand, arriving in the United States at the age of three.
 As a sophomore in high school he began performing with the Carriage House Performers, a Providence-based hip-hop group.
 In 1998, Sokeo joined Everett as a creator and performer and has taught many master classes in universities throughout his touring experience.
 Sokeo also tours throughout New England in Everett’s educational shows.
 He is the director of the hip-hop program at Everett’s School and has taught at many Rhode Island institutions including Central Falls High School, Highlander School, and the Rhode Island School of Design.
 Sokeo also directs the hip-hop based troupe, Case Closed!, which he founded in 2004.
 Case Closed! has performed at venues across New England including the Veterans Memorial Auditorium, Brown University and the Providence Performing Arts Center.
 Sokeo received a Rhode Island State Council on the Arts grant to develop a hip-hop theater piece, Culture Shock.
 Currently, he is a performer and creator of Everett’s new work, BRAIN STORM, and developing the Case Closed! piece called “A Daydream in the Ghetto”.

 Laisha Crum is a passionate dancer who would rather express herself through movement than words.
 Laisha uses different styles including popping, lyrical, and hip-hop in her dancing.
-In the fall of 2007, at the age of fifteen, Laisha began taking hip-hop classes at Everett’s School.
+In the fall of 2007, at the age of fifteen, Laisha began taking hip-hop classes at Everett School.
 This helped her to become a stronger dancer and a more confident person.
 Her love of and dedication to dance led her to become a member of Case Closed! in May of 2010.
-Today, Laisha is currently a student at Rhode Island College and continues to spread her joy for dance and hopes to one day own her own dance studio, where she will be able to teach others the importance of creativity and expression.
+In 2017, she began teaching her own Beginner Hip-Hop class with her teaching partner Jemmarie Dupuis, to help young artists gain experience and learn the new elements of dance.
+This became life changing.
+Laisha felt like she was finally reaching her goals to her future.